 1.4.2 Living dangerously: look ma, no interfaces

 This section deals with interfaces and the widely adopted interface based design that exists in the C# and Java world amongst others.
+A dynamic language like Ruby doesn’t have interfaces or the level of formalisation you see in the static languages, or at least they have a different point of view on that.
 We'll first discuss what interfaces are and how they are used so that you better grasp which problem they are trying to solve and then we'll debate why they are not necessary in Ruby.

 What is an interface exactly?